 I would like to teach an online or hybrid course.
 How do I get

-online or hybrid delivery for Summer 2016 or later, please plan
+online or hybrid delivery for Spring 2017 or later, you are

 The first component in the process is your

 own skills development and research.
 If you are planning to

 teach your proposed course using Blackboard, please be sure to

 Online/Hybrid Course Proposal Form

 The COOL meets on the 1st & 3rd Tuesdays at noon in room 1801.

 Announcements from the COOL Communication System (powered by "Remind"):